kosukeiwaki/freemarket_sample_70g/README.md

 ### Association
-- has_many :users
+- belongs_to :user
-- has_many :items
+- belongs_to :item